 Answers to the Most Frequently Asked Questions About Field Experience

 Unfortunately, the options for field placements that are in the evening are extremely limited.
 We have some after-school placements, but these are few and far between.
 Additionally, these sites usually allow you to complete 1-2 hours per week – not a feasible situation if you need to complete 50 hours of field experience.
-The best solution is to be creative with your time.
-Many UA students have completed their hours by observing everyday during their lunch break.
-Others have rearranged their work schedules or taken a few days off of work to complete their field hours.
-Teachers are usually flexible in allowing you to fit your field hours into your schedule.
+You may have to rearrange your work schedule or take a few days off of work to complete your field hours.
 Please contact your instructor if you foresee a problem in complete all the required hours for your course.

 If you want to do your field hours in the district in which you work, you will need to complete the Employee Candidate Request Form (Appendix B).
 Once the Field Services Office has approved your request, you can begin your field hours.
 Many teachers use their planning period or lunch break to complete their field experience hours.
 Please note that you must get approval through the Field Services Office before you can begin your field experience hours.

 Don’t delay, wait until a holiday break, or hesitate for any other reason before beginning your field work, because this might result in a loss of the placement.
 Your UA instructor will give you information about when to do your field hours.
 Teachers are usually very flexible in allowing you to work out a schedule.
 Some teachers may also want to know exactly what you will be doing (observing, instructing, etc.) so be ready to discuss your course requirements.
 Also, make sure to have a copy of your current (within 1 year) BCII and FBI check to supply to the field site, as this is a requirement for all field experience locations.